 Although I love all kinds of writing, my personal experience drives me to (mostly) focus on food and health.
 My passion for food, nutrition, and wellness started after I lost 100 pounds and gained a love of veggies.
 From there, I enrolled in the Institute of Integrative Nutrition, where I completed a certificate in holistic health coaching and have since used that knowledge to inform my writing (and personal life).
 It can still be a daily struggle to maintain my weight loss and feel confident about myself, but I’m happy and proud to be where I am today.

 In 2016, I turned 30 and decided that it was time to re-focus my life and do something I’ve only previously dreamed about: become a full-time freelance writer.
 To do that, I left NYC after almost 12 happy years and settled back in Southwest Florida.
-Shortly after, I met the love of my life and also started to seriously work on my memoir (tentatively titled Moscow Chica) about how growing up in Cuba and Russia made me an American.
+Shortly after, I met the love of my life (whom I recently married) and also started to seriously work on my memoir (tentatively titled Moscow Chica) about how growing up in Cuba and Russia made me an American.

-When I’m not working on my book about growing up Russian and Cuban, I’m probably reading an audiobook or cuddling with the loves of my life: My partner Adam and our attention-loving pets, Capt.
+When I’m not working on my book about growing up Russian and Cuban, I’m probably reading an audiobook or cuddling with the loves of my life: My (new) husband Adam and our attention-loving pets, Capt.
 Jack Sparrow the cat, Moose the dog and our newest addition, Daenerys Stormborn (Dany for short) the kitten.